Janiaje/graph-simulator/.github/ISSUE_TEMPLATE/simulation_request.md

 A clear and concise description of how the next graph should be generated from the previous one.
 Ex.
 Add a random edge to the graph [...]

+**End condition**
+A clear and concise description of what the condition should be, in which case the algorithm should be considered as finished.
+Ex.
+The graph became full graph [...]

 **Additional context**
 Add any other context, links or screenshots about the feature request here.